 Complex Hierarchical Layout in Blazor Diagram Component

-Complex hierarchical tree layout arranges nodes in a tree-like structure, where the child node can have more than one parent.
+The complex hierarchical tree layout arranges nodes in a tree-like structure in which a child node can have more than one parent.
 This layout is an extended version of the hierarchical tree layout.
-To create a complex hierarchical tree, the Type property of layout should be set as ComplexHierarchicalTree.
+To create a complex hierarchical tree, set the layout Type property to ComplexHierarchicalTree.

 @using Syncfusion.Blazor.Diagram